ajchaudhari/PCA-Kinematics/README.md

 PCA-Kinematics 3D Slicer Module
 =============

-The 3D Slicer implementation of the method described in  [Foster B, Shaw CB, Boutin RD, Bayne CO, Szabo RM, Joshi AA, and Chaudhari AJ, A Principal Component Analysis-based Framework for Statistical Modeling of Bone Displacement During Wrist Maneuvers, Journal of Biomechanics, https://doi.org/10.1016/j.jbiomech.2019.01.030](https://www.sciencedirect.com/science/article/pii/S0021929019300661).
+The 3D Slicer implementation of the method described in  [Foster et al. 2019](https://www.sciencedirect.com/science/article/pii/S0021929019300661).

 An example dataset of the training data is provided in the "Example_Data" folder.